Kinto/kinto/docs/configuration/settings.rst

     # delay the account won't be activable anymore.
     kinto.account_validation.validation_key_cache_ttl_seconds = 604800  # 7 days in seconds.

-Once :ref:`created <accounts-create>`, the user will need to be activated before being able to authenticate, using the ``validate`` endpoint and the ``activation-key`` sent by email.
+Once :ref:`created <accounts-create>`, the account will need to be activated before being able to authenticate, using the ``validate`` endpoint and the ``activation-key`` sent by email.